MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/virtual-cluster-deployment.md

 - At least 16 GB of RAM.

-- At least 2 network adapters connected to the internal network with MAC, spoofing-enabled.
+- At least two network adapters connected to the internal network with MAC, spoofing-enabled.

-- At least 1 boot disk that has the virtual hard disk image for the deployment.
+- At least one boot disk that has the virtual hard disk image for the deployment.

-- At least 6 hard disks with a maximum size of 1024 GB for Storage Spaces Direct.
+- At least six hard disks with a maximum size of 1024 GB for Storage Spaces Direct.

-- At least 1 data disk with 127 GB to store the deployment tool.
+- At least one data disk with 127 GB to store the deployment tool.

 ## Step 1: Set up the virtual switch

-First, we will create an internal virtual switch with Network Address Translation (NAT) enabled.
+First, create an internal virtual switch with Network Address Translation (NAT) enabled.
 The use of this switch ensures that the Azure Stack HCI deployment is isolated.

 1. On the Windows Server host computer, run PowerShell as Administrator.